Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 (-180º,180º).
 This is (currently) not customizable, so we have to

-coerce our RA data to conform to these rules! astropy
+coerce our RA data to conform to these rules! astropy provides a

-coordinate class for handling angular values, astropy.coordinates.Angle
+coordinate class for handling angular values, astropy.coordinates.Angle.

 We can convert our column of RA values to radians, and wrap the